Alan-Miller/sass/README.md

     .Login {
       .header {
         color: black;
+        /* This applies only to .header elements inside .Login element (inside .App).
+        It is similar to writing a selector like this:
+        .App .Login .header {
+          color: black;
+        }
-        /* This applies only to .header elements inside .Login element (inside .App) Any .header inside .Login will inherit background-color: #222 but will have
+        Any .header inside .Login will inherit background-color: #222 but will have
         color: black (because this style is more specific).
 Any .header not inside .Login will have color: white, not color: black. */